 I grew up as a sensitive child, but soon learned that expressing my emotions was not acceptable.
 I did not want to be perceived as weak, so I learned to repress my feelings and hide behind a guise of strength and stability.
 Eventually I became aware of this tendency and sought to reconnect with my inner child – the free, innocent boy that did not fear the gaze of others.
 I discovered that the only way I could do this was through relationships with caring others – the people in my life that I knew I could trust.

 As I slowly learned to be open with those around me, I decided to pursue the field of counselling to similarly provide a space for those who are hurting and broken.
 Having experienced the power of human connection amidst life’s challenges, I dedicated my time and energy to understanding how best to meet others in their pain.

 My Professional Biography

-I completed my undergraduate education in Counselling and Human Services from Columbia Bible College and am presently finishing up my Master of Arts in Counselling Psychology from Trinity Western University.
+I completed my undergraduate education in Counselling and Human Services from Columbia Bible College.
+I earned my Master of Arts in Counselling Psychology from Trinity Western University.

-I’ve completed training in Emotion-Focused Therapy for couples and enjoy working with adolescents, adults, and couples with a variety of different concerns:
+I enjoy working with adults, adolescents, and couples with a variety of different concerns:

 - Relationship issues